dschonholtz/NuxtPersonalWebsite/content/articles/DailyRoutine.md

   - Eat hang out.
 Relax
 - 6:00 pm - 8:00 pm - Deep Work
   - This deep work session is on personal projects.
 Looking at grad school.
 Social media.
 This blog.
 That kind of thing.
 The last 30 minutes of this is reserved for writing a daily.
-- 8:00 pm - 9:30 pm - Relax and spend time with folks
+- 8:00 pm - 9:30 pm - Relax and spend time with ffriends and family
-  - The GF gets mad at me if I don't do this.
 - 9:30 pm - 10:00 pm - Read
   - It's important to limit screen time before sleep and to get the head ready for bed.
 This is normally fiction since I'm basically falling asleep as I'm reading.
 - 10:pm pm - 6:00 am - SLEEP